pepollms/tracker/_doc/op_3_operations.md

 ### Set Target Count

-Set the target In-Favor value.
+Set the target In Favor value.
 The precinct ID must exist.

 ~~~